ngokeith/mke-demo/README.md

 16. Install dcos-monitoring and open up Grafana dashboard

-17. Open up L4 services in your browser
+17. Open up L4 and L7 services in your browser

 ## PREREQUISITES

 1. The DC/OS CLI and kubectl must already be installed on your local machine

-2. Ensure that ports 6443 and 6444 are not blocked by firewall rules
+2. Ensure that ports 6443 and 6444 are not blocked by firewall rules (optional 81,82,10000-10005 as well if you want to see the Kubernetes exposed services in your browser)

 ## SETUP